Set Current Location

 This museum is located in impeccably landscaped Roger Williams Park, named after the state's founder.
 The museum opened in 1896 and over the last century it has collected more than 250,000 artifacts from across North America and beyond.
 Most of the objects are not on display, however there is plenty of taxidermy.
 As far as the planetarium is concerned, it features a state-of-the-art Zeiss projector with a full-dome and it has several shows daily.
 Some of the programs include, Our Place in Space, Journey to the Stars, Sky Views and Great Space Adventure in addition to many others.
 The museum hosts events throughout the year aimed towards kids like adventure tours in the vault, fossil find activities, workshops and much, much more.

 This museum tells the fascinating story of Cape Verdean Americans and their culture.
 Cape Verde was a Portuguese colony, located off the coast of West Africa, that gained independence in 1975.
 Men and women from there migrated to New England in the 1800s and onward, working on whaling ships and Cape Cod's cranberry bogs.
-They brought with them a unique culture. part African, part European and have continued to have strong bonds with their mother country to this day.
+They brought with them a unique culture—part African, part European—and have continued to have strong bonds with their mother country to this day.
 Their story is a fascinating one and this museum, the first of its kind in the country, tells it with well-organized exhibits and rare artifacts.
-The museum is closed during the winter.